Edward N. Costikyan

-Edward N. Costikyan (September 24, 1924 – June 22, 2012) was an Armenian American Democratic Party politician who was notable for reforming the party in New York City.
+Edward N. Costikyan (September 24, 1924 – June 22, 2012) was an American Democratic Party politician who was notable for reforming the party in New York City.
 He was also the author of many books and articles on varied topics of public policy and political science.

 Early life and education

 Costikyan was born in Weehawken, New Jersey on September 24, 1924.
 By 1940, he and his family (father, Mihran Nazar Costikyan; mother, Berthe Muller Costikyan; and older brother Andrew M. Costikyan) had moved to West 122nd Street in the Morningside Heights neighborhood of Manhattan.
 His father was an oriental rug dealer of Armenian descent while his mother was a native of Switzerland.
 He graduated from Horace Mann School, where his mother taught, and served in World War II.
 He graduated from Columbia University in 1947, and Columbia Law School in 1949.
 He clerked for a year for Judge Harold R. Medina at the U.S. District Court.